bruceravel/demeter/documentation/Artemis/extended/qfs.rst

 To start, I imported the FeS\ :sub:`2` data and crystal structure into :demeter:`artemis`.  `(You can find them here.)
 <https://github.com/bruceravel/XAS-Education/tree/master/Examples/FeS2>`__
 I ran :demeter:`atoms`, then :demeter:`feff`.
+I then :mark:`drag,..`
-I then dragged and dropped the nearest neighbor path onto the Data page.
+dragged and dropped the nearest neighbor path onto the Data page.
 At this stage, :demeter:`artemis` looks like this:

 .. _fig-qfsstartqfs:
 .. figure:: ../../_images/qfs-start_qfs.png